United Natural Foods, Inc. (UNFI) CEO Steven Spinner on Q1 2021 Results - Earnings Call Transcript

 Thanks Steve.
 Good morning, everyone and thank you for joining us on our fiscal 2021 first quarter earnings call.

-As you saw, in this morning's press release, we delivered another quarter of strong financial results.
-First quarter sales grew 6% and first quarter adjusted EBITDA grew 31%, resulting in a 45 basis point expansion in adjusted EBITDA margin.
+As you saw in this morning's press release, we delivered another quarter of strong financial results.
+First quarter sales grew 6% and first quarter adjusted EBITDA grew 31%, resulting in a 45-basis-point expansion in adjusted EBITDA margin.
 With the strength we've shown during the last three quarters, the tremendous confidence we have in our company and our strong commitment to increasing shareholder value, it's clear to us that the best days for UNFI lie ahead.

-As we continue to build and optimize our DC network, expand our brands, win new business and migrate our business towards customer solutions and expand our fastest growing segment e-commerce.
+As we continue to build and optimize our DC network, expand our brands, win new business, and migrate our business towards customer solutions and expand our fastest growing segment, e-commerce.

 We believe the momentum from fiscal 2020 will continue as we grow sales and adjusted EBITDA in fiscal 2021 above and beyond our results from 2020, which were partially driven by COVID.
-As a result of COVID-19 many Americans have been working from home as you know, for the past eight months.
+As a result of COVID-19, many Americans have been working from home as you know, for the past eight months.

-And doing so quite effectively, this paradigm shift means more and more meals will continue to be net home with products that have come through UNFI's distribution network.
-This trend will continue for the next several years as companies offer strategies evolve, at UNFI our requirements for administrative and support offices will continue to shrink over the next several years, as we've increased productivity and associate work flexibility with work from home.
+And doing so quite effectively, this paradigm shift means more and more meals will continue to be at home with products that have come through UNFI's distribution network.
+This trend will continue for the next several years as companies office strategies evolve.
+At UNFI, our requirements for administrative and support offices will continue to shrink over the next several years as we've increased productivity and associate work flexibility with work from home.
 We've had and we'll continue to have great success in monetizing our dark real estate.

 These factors support our belief that food-at-home consumption will remain structurally higher and provide a strong tailwind to our business.
 The strategic steps we're taking are providing benefits today and more importantly they're positioning us for continued success in a post COVID environment.

-We're consolidating distribution centers, reshaping our footprint and investing in automation to drive operating savings.
-We're completing long term labor contracts that provide stability and lay the groundwork for future efficiencies.
-And we're winning new business and focusing on future on higher margin private brands, e-commerce and Retail Solutions businesses, all key drivers that help our customers win.
+We're consolidating distribution centers, reshaping our footprint, and investing in automation to drive operating savings.
+We're completing long-term labor contracts that provide stability and lay the groundwork for future efficiencies.
+And we're winning new business and focusing on future on higher-margin private brands, e-commerce, and retail solutions businesses, all key drivers that help our customers win.

-COVID has demonstrated how important the local community markets are and UNFI is uniquely positioned to provide the unparalleled selection, brands and solutions that will generate sustainable win-win growth for customers and UNFI.
-The addressable market for UNFI is significant and Chris, will share some specific insights during his commentary.
+COVID has demonstrated how important the local community markets are, and UNFI is uniquely positioned to provide the unparalleled selection, brands, and solutions that will generate sustainable win-win growth for customers and UNFI.
+The addressable market for UNFI is significant, and Chris will share some specific insights during his commentary.
 Our new long-term contract with Key Food signed in October reflects the critical importance of scale as well as the ease of doing business with UNFI.

-Key Food is a cooperative of more than 300 stores with a large market share in New York and the surrounding area.
-And we believe their decision to partner with UNFI is a clear and unambiguous endorsement of our business model and what only UNFI can do for them, as their primary grocery wholesaler, we will be supplying their stores with branded and private label conventional and natural products across a wide range of categories.
-We expect our sales to Key Food to total approximately $10 billion over 10 years, or roughly $1 billion annually.
+Key Food is a cooperative of more than 300 stores with a large market share in New York and the surrounding area, and we believe their decision to partner with UNFI is a clear and unambiguous endorsement of our business model and what only UNFI can do for them.
+As their primary grocery wholesaler, we will be supplying their stores with branded and private label conventional and natural products across a wide range of categories.
+We expect our sales to Key Food to total approximately $10 billion over 10 years or roughly $1 billion annually.

-For served Key Foods Northeast stores we'll open a new highly productive distribution center in Allentown, Pennsylvania next fall.
+To serve Key Foods’ Northeast stores we'll open a new highly productive distribution center in Allentown, Pennsylvania next fall.
 This facility will also serve as our enabler to significantly expand our conventional presence in the important New York City metro market.

-UNFI is well prepared to grow in this market with general merchandise in an automated Carlisle, Pennsylvania, DC; Large scale natural DC in New York, Pennsylvania; large scale conventional and fresh DC in Harrisburg, Pennsylvania, and now our new DC in Allentown.
+UNFI is well prepared to grow in this market with general merchandising in automated Carlisle, Pennsylvania, DC; Large scale natural DC in York, Pennsylvania; large scale conventional and fresh DC in Harrisburg, Pennsylvania, and now our new DC in Allentown.

 As to our largest customer, we've begun the process to address our supply contract, which as a reminder runs through October of 2025.
-Since the pandemic broke, we've both been focused on operating our respective businesses and meeting the needs of our customers.
-Efforts that will intensify during and through the holidays.
-We will heightened our focus on the contract renewal as we move into calendar 2021 and expect we'll be able to announce a formal extension of our partnership early next calendar year.
+Since the pandemic broke, we've both been focused on operating our respective businesses and meeting the needs of our customers, efforts that will intensify during and through the holidays.
+We will heighten our focus on the contract renewal as we move into calendar 2021 and expect we'll be able to announce a formal extension of our partnership early next calendar year.

 Finally, we're launching the next round of productivity and efficiency work streams, shifting from integration activities to a series of transformational initiatives that will position UNFI for future sales growth and margin expansion.
 We began evaluation of this next phase of initiatives, which we're calling value path a year ago.

-Value path is a holistic approach to driving more value throughout our business, including across key elements of pricing procurement, operations and administrative functions.
-We believe these initiatives will drive an additional $70 million to $100 million by the end of fiscal 2023 and contribute to future bottom line growth, margin expansion and generate meaningfully incremental free cash flow.
+Value path is a holistic approach to driving more value throughout our business, including across key elements of pricing, procurement, operations, and administrative functions.
+We believe these initiatives will drive an additional $70 million to $100 million by the end of fiscal 2023 and contribute to future bottom-line growth, margin expansion, and generate meaningfully incremental free cash flow.

 Let me now turn the call over to Chris to provide more context on our business performance.
 Chris?